 WHAT QUESTIONS DO

-4. Restriction: questions restrict answers to the boundaries of the question.
+4. Restriction: questions restrict answers according to the boundaries of the question.
 We cannot uncover data we never asked for, even if it’s available.
 We cannot elicit accurate data if the question is heard differently than intended.

 Are you getting the point here?
 Questions have so many in-built biases, get translated as so mysteriously within a Responder’s brain, that it’s a miracle people communicate at all.